-The Group focuses on high-growth, new economy sectors, including logistics, data centres and renewable energy which are supported by global macroeconomic trends, including the sustained growth of globalised commerce, widespread adoption of e-commerce, increased demand for data storage/processing and worldwide focus on sustainable energy.
+The Group has a four-pillar strategy backed by secular trends driving the new economy.
+Together with the Group's fund management platform, the Group focuses on logistics, data centres and renewable energy which are supported by global macroeconomic trends, including the sustained growth of globalised commerce, widespread adoption of e-commerce, increased demand for data storage/processing and worldwide focus on sustainable energy.
+The Group's strategic pillars: